 McCrady’s in Charleston closed in 2020 during the height of the COVID-19 pandemic but remains known as the oldest tavern in South Carolina.

-It dates to 1767, when Revolutionary War veteran and barber Edward McCrady purchased the building and opened it as a tavern in 1778.
+It dates to 1767, when barber Edward McCrady bought the building; he later opened it as a tavern in 1778, after serving in the Revolutionary War.

 It is best known for the Society of the Cincinnati hosting a banquet for President Washington in the Long Room, attended by the governor of South Carolina, members of Congress and other dignitaries in May 1791.